TheNeikos/check_showcase/README.md

 Notes
 =====

-There is one failing test
+There is one failing test.